RIDE - LEVEL: Advanced

 Registration fee provides

-We have developed the 2023 event for up to 100 riders.
+We have developed the 2024 event for up to 100 riders.
+Here is the itinerary with the RWGPS Route Files:

-Friday, May 26 8:00 AM – Bring your bike to the Lake Louise Overflow parking area There is no longer overnight parking for us at Castle Junction.
-You can register then load your baggage in the luggage truck and start your ride east bound on Hwy 1.
-Take the Hwy 93 south exit.
-The first snack stop will be at Boom Lake parking lot and subsequent stops are at the usual locations.
+Friday, May 24 8:00 AM – Bring your bike to the Lake Louise Overflow parking area.
+(There is no longer overnight parking for us at Castle Junction).
+You can register then load your baggage in the luggage truck and start your ride.
+The route is down hill east bound on Hwy 1 to the Hwy 93 south exit (20 km) where we turn south and climb to the first snack stop at Boom Lake (27 km).
+Subsequent lunch and snack stops are at the usual locations.
 See RWGPS route file.

 - The ride is limited to 100 riders.